Oscars red carpet: a runway of sharp elbows and high fashion stakes

 Lawrence, 23, who is nominated again this year in the best supporting actress category for "American Hustle," is a Dior brand ambassador, wearing the Paris fashion house's designs to all her public events.

-While Christian Dior group has not disclosed how much it paid for its deal with Lawrence and doesn't discuss her impact on its sales, the high-end couture label is on the rise.
-In 2013, couture's profits totaled 165 million euros ($226 million), up 26 percent from 2012.
+While Christian Dior group (DIOR.PA) has not disclosed how much it paid for its deal with Lawrence and doesn't discuss her impact on its sales, the high-end couture label is on the rise.
+In 2013, couture's profits totaled 165 million euros, up 26 percent from 2012.

 HARD TIMES FOR EMERGING DESIGNERS